How to use VLOOKUP in Excel VBA: Step-by-Step (2023)

 Sub findProduct() Dim prodNum As Integer, prodDesc As String prodNum = Range("F2").Value prodDesc = Application.WorksheetFunction.VLookup(prodNum, Range("A1:B51"), 2, FALSE) MsgBox prodDesc End Sub

 The first two lines of the script are simple; they declare prodNum as an integer variable and prodDesc as a String variable, then assign the value in cell F2 to prodNum.

-The line that calls VLOOKUP is actually quite simple.
-To use an Excel function, type “Application.WorksheetFunction.” and start typing the name of the function.
+To use any Excel function in VBA, type “Application.WorksheetFunction.” and start typing the name of the function.

 You’ll see it come up in the resulting list (you can also just type the name of the function you’re looking for).